rsgmon/tdAmeritrade/README.md

 ## Introduction
 Welcome.
-The purpose of this repository it to provide a library of functions, classes, and modules to help you more to quickly develop applications that consume tdAmeritrade's API.
+The purpose of this project it to provide a library of functions, classes, and modules to help you more to quickly develop applications that consume tdAmeritrade's API.

 This readme will explain some background and experience with tdAmeritrade's API, and then the background and use of this project.